jldodds/ncc-smt-cryptol/post.md

 ```

 It typechecked!
 Let's fill in the rest of the functionality.
 Most of it is copy-paste.
-We mess with the names a little, since it's not as nice to update variables in cryptol
+We mess with the names a little, since it's not as nice to update variables in cryptol.

 When I was copy-pasting, I forgot that ```|``` wasn't in cryptol.
 The post says it's bitwise or.
 I think it's ```||```.
 Let's check: